Assemblymember Freddie Rodriguez

 A leader in helping jumpstart the local economy, Rodriguez brought together community and business leaders to help revitalize downtown Pomona, generate new economic investment, and create new jobs.

 Rodriguez was elected to the State Assembly in 2013.
 He serves as the Chair of the Assembly Committee on Public Employees, Retirement, and Social Security.
-He also sits on the committees on Committee on Health, Committee on Jobs, Economic Development, and the Economy, and the Committee on Communications and Conveyance.
+He also a member of the Committee on Health, Committee on Jobs, Economic Development, and the Economy, and the Committee on Communications and Conveyance.

 Assemblymember Rodriguez proudly represents the cities of Chino, Montclair, Ontario, Pomona and portions of unincorporated Fontana.